whellcome/NutritionCalculator/README.md

 * <strike>Calculation for multiple users.</strike> (Done)
 * <strike>Product database</strike> (Done)
 * Dish database
-* Calculation of the amount of carbohydrates and the dose of insulin based on the selected foods and dishes
+* _Calculation of the amount of carbohydrates and the dose of insulin based on the selected foods and dishes_ __(Partially resolved)__

 ## Route map:
+* Implement a web application
 * Implement a mobile application form
-* Implement a web application